bob-606/5.easa.fi/README.md

 ## 141. When taking off with the flaps extended (take-off position)...
-When taking off with the flaps extended (take-off position)...
 - the climb rate increases.
 - the rotation speed increases.
 - ***the take-off ground roll is shortened***